jviquerat/pbo/README.md

 ## Usage

 The environments from the paper are available in the `envs/*` folder.
-For each `.py` environment file, you need a `.jsn` parameter file.
+For each `.py` environment file, you need a `.json` parameter file.
 To run an environment, just use:

 ```
 python3 start.py envs/my_env.json